April 7, 2026 - Update! Intel partners with Tesla's Terafab: The $25 Billion Chip Bet That Could Reshape AI Hardware

 A Vertically Integrated Chip Empire — Under One Roof

-Terafab is not just a foundry.
-Elon Musk officially unveiled it on March 21, 2026 at the defunct Seaholm Power Plant in Austin, Texas, calling it "the most epic chip building exercise in history by far."
-It is a joint venture between Tesla, SpaceX, and xAI — the AI company SpaceX recently acquired in an all-stock deal — designed to bring every stage of semiconductor production in-house: chip design, lithography, fabrication, memory production, advanced packaging, and testing.
+Elon Musk officially unveiled Terafab on March 21, 2026 at the defunct Seaholm Power Plant in Austin, Texas, calling it "the most epic chip building exercise in history by far."
+It is a joint venture between Tesla, SpaceX, and xAI — the AI company SpaceX recently acquired — designed to consolidate every stage of semiconductor production in-house: chip design, lithography, fabrication, memory production, advanced packaging, and testing.
+As of April 7, Intel is the fourth named partner.

-At full capacity, Terafab would scale to roughly 70% of TSMC's total global wafer output — from a single facility.
-The stated goal is one terawatt of computing power annually, split between two chip families: Tesla's AI5 inference chips for vehicles and Optimus robots, and D3 chips custom-designed for SpaceXAI's orbital satellite constellation.
+At full capacity, Terafab would scale to roughly 70% of TSMC's total global wafer output from a single facility.
+The compute target — 1 terawatt annually — is split between Tesla's AI5 inference chips for vehicles and Optimus robots, and D3 chips custom-designed for SpaceXAI's orbital satellite constellation.
+A novel manufacturing claim: Tesla says it will use a wafer isolation method — enclosing wafers in protective enclosures throughout fabrication, potentially enabling processing in non-sterile ambient conditions.
+Intel's role in validating or enabling this architecture is one of the more interesting open questions in the partnership.

 "In order to remove the probable constraint in 3–4 years, we'll have to build a very big fab, domestically.
 I know fabs are hard, but we do a lot of hard things."— Elon Musk, Q4 2025 Earnings Call